Student Leadership Development

 Each semester, The Office of Undergraduate Admissions hires Student Ambassadors to become the public faces of UB, and showcase the university to potential students and their families.
 Student Ambassadors build school pride, practice outstanding communication, and help to grow UB’s bright future.

-For more information on how to become a Student Ambassador, please contact Saul Almazan at email@example.com.
+For more information on how to become a Student Ambassador, please contact Lexi Cimmino at firstname.lastname@example.org.

 Part of leadership is to serve!
 This group of students have travelled both domestically and abroad to lend a hand to communities in need.